aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-check-how-about-you.md

 tags: [stimulus check, economy, fiscal policy]
 comments: true
 ---
 Federal reserve is printing money like there is no tomorrow to aid the economy and *Americans*.
 Its balance sheet went up by more than $3T (yes big T) in a couple of months last year.
 20% to 30% of all US dollars in the history were printed in less than a year in 2020 (well actually it was a couple of clicks to *print* money).
-Most Americans received the stimulus check as part of the *aid* package.
+Most Americans received the stimulus check as part of the *aid* bills.
 I am not planning to get into details of whether or not the amount of money Fed printed was necessary in this post.
 I also do not discuss where the rest of the money is spent (or is going to be spent) in this post.
 I keep those for later posts.

 When *Americans* were given stimulus check, I looked into details of who was eligible and who was not.
 To my surprise I found out that the check was given to people based on their *AGI* in 2019 or 2020 tax fillings.
 "What???
 Are you serious?" are the questions passed through my mind as I was reading the details of the bill.
 In this post I am going to show you why AGI was a horrible number to use to decide who should or should not receive the check.
 I will also show you how a family of 4 with $200,000+ gross income received $5,600 (well because they probably needed some help).